 - Remember your first cut is always on the compression side of the log.
-(Refer to the illustration below for your first and second cut) - Your first cut should extend 1/3 of the Grant and the second cut.Finish with your second cut.
+(Refer to the illustration below for your first and second cut) - Your first cut should extend 1/3 of the diameter of the log. - · Finish with your second cut.